 Compared to older, more centrally-located campgrounds like Prairie Creek and Jedediah Smith, Mill Creek is like a sprawling suburb: the campsites are further apart so it feels a lot less crowded, but you have to get in your car and drive to go anywhere — it’s a 2-mile drive just to leave the campground.

-The northern half of the campground is, for the most part, pretty open.
-There’s a nice mix of redwoods and sunny streamside vegetation.
-The southern half, especially the southernmost tip, is much more redwood-intensive; it’s under the deep shade of second-growth redwoods, and there are lots of huge stumps around.
+The northern half of the campground is for the most part pretty open, with a nice mix of redwoods and sunny streamside vegetation.
+The southern, more redwood-intensive half, especially the southernmost tip, is under the deep shade of second-growth redwoods, with lots of huge stumps.